Two Tickets to Broadway

 Two Tickets to Broadway is a 1951 American musical film directed by James V. Kern and starring Tony Martin, Janet Leigh, Gloria DeHaven and Ann Miller.
 It was filmed on the RKO Forty Acres backlot.
-It was nominated for an Academy Award for Best Sound Recording (John O. Aalberg).
 The film was choreographed by Busby Berkeley.
-The film recorded an estimated loss of $1,150,000.

 Plot

-Frustrated singers Hannah Holbrook, Joyce Campbell, and S. F. "Foxy" Rogers return dejectedly to New York on a bus, their out-of-town engagement in Vermont, arranged by small-time promoter Lew Conway, having been a huge flop.
+Frustrated singers Hannah Holbrook, Joyce Campbell and S. F. "Foxy" Rogers return dejectedly to New York on a bus after their engagement in Vermont, arranged by small-time promoter Lew Conway, was a huge flop.

-Nancy Peterson, another passenger on the bus, mistakenly believes Dan Carter has stolen her suitcase.
-It turns out both are entertainers.
-They end up with each other's bags, then become better acquainted after the mix-up.
+Nancy Peterson, another passenger on the bus, and Dan Carter mistakenly have each other's bags.
+Both are entertainers and become better acquainted after the mix-up.

-The conniving Lew represents Dan and tries to get him to take the same bad gig the girl singers just left.
-Lew also meets a couple of delicatessen owners, Leo and Harry, who might have money to invest in his performers' careers.
-The agent has an impersonator, Glendon, pretend to be the producer of bandleader Bob Crosby's television program.
+Lew represents Dan and tries to convince him to accept the same gig that the girl singers had just left.
+Lew meets delicatessen owners Leo and Harry, who might have money to invest in his performers' careers.
+The agent asks an impersonator to pretend to be the producer of bandleader Bob Crosby's television program.

-Everybody excitedly believes that Lew has booked them on the TV show.
-Lew continually tries to get in to see Crosby's actual producer, totally in vain.
-He lies to the singers that Crosby won't book them because he is jealous of Dan's ability as a singer.
-A furious Nancy barges into the TV studio to berate Crosby and his producer, who have no idea what she is talking about.
+Everybody excitedly believes that Lew has booked them on the show.
+Lew repeatedly tries to meet with Crosby's actual producer but fails.
+He lies to the singers that Crosby will not book them because he is jealous of Dan's ability as a singer.
+Nancy is furious and barges into the television studio to berate Crosby and his producer, who have no idea what she is talking about.

 Nancy boards a bus, headed back home.
-Crosby's producer, however, says he's been interested in Dan for quite a while, and ends up with an opening on tonight's show after Lew locks the scheduled performers in a closet.
-Nancy refuses to believe Lew that the gang really is performing on tonight's show, until she spots Dan singing on a TV in a store's window.
+Crosby's producer says that he has been interested in Dan for quite a while and finds himself with a slot to fill on that night's show after Lew locks the scheduled performers in a closet.
+Nancy refuses to believe Lew that the gang is really is performing on tonight's show until she spots Dan singing on a television in a store window.
 She races back to New York just in time to join the others on the show.